oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 :::

 ::: example
-Example 80: Product categories with at least one product having an aggregated sales amount greater than 10
+Example <a name="aggrzA" href="#aggrzA">80</a>: Product categories with at least one product having an aggregated sales amount greater than 10
 ```
 GET /service/Categories?$filter=Products/any(
                               p:aggregate(p/Sales/Amount with sum) gt 10)